Darxo/Hardened/README.md

 	- **Old Wooden Shields** now have 13 Melee Defense (down from 15) and 13 Ranged Defense (down from 15)
 	- **Worn Heater Shields** now have 23 Melee Defense (up from 20), 13 Ranged Defense (down from 15) and no longer grant **Shieldwall**
 	- **Worn Kite Shields** now have 13 Melee Defense (down from 15), 23 Ranged Defense (down from 25) and no longer grant **Knock Back**

+### Double Grip Rework

+- Double Grip no longer provides unique effects for each weapon type
+- Double Grip now always grants 20% more damage and 20% reduced cost of non-attack skills

 ### Reworked Day-Night-Cycle